 When to Switch from Puppy to Adult Food

 Small breeds like the Dachshund mature more rapidly than larger dogs like a Great Dane.
 That may seem contrary, given the sizes of the pups.
-However, it also involves sexual and physiological maturity, which are not always visible.
+However, it also involves sexual and physiological maturity, which is not always visible.
 Those factors are the benchmarks for making the switch from puppy to adult food.

-It’s essential to understand that foods for puppies and adults differ on a lot of scores.
+It’s essential to understand that foods for puppies and adults differ in a lot of scores.
 Young dogs need more calories and a higher dose of many vital nutrients.
 Feeding an adult these diets is a recipe for weight gain and obesity.
 That’s something you must avoid with a Doxie.
 It puts undue stress on his back, which can lessen his quality of life.

 Why Won’t My Dachshund Puppy Eat?